New dates for 2022 will be announced in due course.

 12th – 14th May 2020 at CERN, the European Centre for Nuclear Research.

-N.B. due to measures taken to reduce the impact / spread of Covid-19, PV2020 will be postponed.
+N.B. due to measures taken to reduce the impact / spread of Covid-19, PV2020 has been postponed.

-The Programme Organising Committee is in favour of a "physical" meeting in 2021 - probably after the summer (in the Northern Hemisphere).
+The Programme Organising Committee is very much in favour of a "physical" meeting.
+It seems clear that this cannot happen in 2021.

 CERN is operating the Large Hadron Collider (LHC) and is working on a strategy (as part of the general European Strategy for Particle Physics) that foresees a timeline out until the end of the current century.
 Some 300PB of data are currently stored in the on-site archive - including data from previous generations of experiments, such as the Large Electron Positron collider (LEP) that took data from 1989 to 2000 - with additional copies at collaborating High Energy Physics institutes around the world.

 In contrast to other conferences and workshops on related topics, the PV series has a particular focus on scientific data, often from large scale, multi-national facilities.
 However, one should not forget that at least a number of the challenges faced are shared with many other disciplines, as is the need for effective collaboration and sharing of ideas and even solutions.

 With respect to previous conferences in this series, and whilst maintaining the overall thrust, additional goals for PV2020 include:

 - Attracting more scientific communities

 - Broadening information exchange, sharing of experiences, tools and even services